lihaoyi/scala.rx/readme.md

 Data Context
 ------------
-In every version of scala.rx the syntax to add a downstream data dependency has been the normal scala `apply` syntax.
+In every version of scala.rx, the syntax to add a downstream data dependency has been the scala's normal `apply` syntax.
 Given either a [Rx][1] or a [Var][3] using `()` unwraps the current value and adds itself as a dependency to whatever `Rx` that is currently evaluating.
 Alternatively, `.now` can be used to simply unwrap the value and skips over becoming a data dependency:

 ```scala
 val a = Var(1); val b = Var(2)